 Filing A Defective Product Case: Prevailing in a defective product claim requires a thorough understanding of applicable law and the ability to collect and present evidence that proves each element of your claim.

-If you have been injured due to a defective product, you have four years to file a claim for compensation, but you should contact a knowledgeable and experienced attorney as soon as you are injured or discover the defect.
+If you have been injured due to a defective product or a car accident, you have four years to file a claim for compensation, but you should contact a knowledgeable and experienced Las Vegas car accident attorney as soon as you are injured or discover the defect.
 Evidence that is essential to your case may be more difficult to collect as time passes.

 For a consultation with a skilled products liability attorney, contact Gina Corena & Associates.
 We will use our years of experience in product liability law to pursue the compensation you are entitled to.